auth0/docs/articles/rules/_includes/_context-prop-authentication.md

 The method objects will contain the following properties:

-- `name`: a string containing the name of the authentication method that has been completed
+- `name`: a string representing the name of authentication method that has been completed
 - `timestamp`: an integer indicating the time at which the authentication method took place in Unix Epoch time